fossas/fossa-cli/docs/features/custom-license-and-keyword-searches.md

     name: Password
 ```

-Both of these searches will run the regular expression provided in the `matchCriteria` field on every non-binary file in the directory that you are scanning.
+Both of these searches will run the regular expression provided in the `matchCriteria` field on every non-binary file in the directory that you are searching.
 The difference is in how the results are used.

 ## Keyword Searches

 If a match to a keyword search is found, then the results of that search are output in the scan summary that `fossa analyze` outputs.
-For example, if you have just the `experimentalKeywordSearch` entry in the above `.fossa.yml` file and scan a project that contains the string "abc123" in two files, then you will see something like this in the scan summary:
+For example, if you have just the `experimentalKeywordSearch` entry in the above `.fossa.yml` file and search a project that contains the string "abc123" in two files, then you will see something like this in the scan summary:

 ```
 * Keyword Search: succeeded